open-education-hub/essentials-security/welcome-to-linux/README.md

 ### Challenge: Jumbled

-The file you're given contains the flag, but not quite.
+The [flag](./activities/06-challenge_jumbled/src/flag) you're given does contain the actual flag, but not quite.
 Use your Python skills to reconstruct it.

 ## Further Reading